-Nutritional yeast is an inactive form of yeast used as a food, it’s light/golden yellow in color and most popularly found in flakes.
-Basically, yeast is cultured and grown typically on a glucose medium like molasses or sugar cane.
-When the yeast has grown, it’s killed with heat, processed, and dried — this process leaves an inactive nutrient rich yeast.
+Nutritional yeast is an inactive form of yeast used as a food item.
+It’s light, golden yellow in color and most popularly found in flake form.
+Basically, yeast is cultured and grown on a glucose medium like molasses or sugar cane.
+When the yeast has grown, it’s killed with heat then processed and dried.
+This process leaves us with an inactive nutrient rich yeast!

-Nutritional Yeast is a “superfood” because it contains heaps of B vitamins, protein, and fiber in a very small volume.
-Nutritional yeast has a strong flavor and the taste is similar to a rich sharp cheddar cheese, hence why it’s so popular in vegetarian and vegan lifestyles — it makes the perfect cheesy substitute sans dairy.
+Nutritional yeast is commonly referred to as a “superfood” because it contains heaps of B vitamins, protein, and fiber in a very small volume.
+Nutritional yeast has a strong flavor and the taste is similar to a rich, sharp cheddar cheese.
+This is what makes it so popular in vegetarian and vegan lifestyles!
+It’s the perfect cheesy substitute sans dairy.

 Nutrient Breakdown of Nutritional Yeast: